-Today we'll be briefly going over some of the major differences between Solarwinds vs Nagios in terms of Network monitoring, management, auto-discovery, inventory management and bandwidth analysis/monitoring.
+Today we'll be briefly going over some of the major differences between Solarwinds vs Nagios in terms of Infrastructure Wide Network monitoring, management, auto-discovery, inventory management and bandwidth analysis/monitoring.

 Both of these software manufacturers have been the Network Monitoring realm for almost 20 yrs now and have revolutionized the way we monitor and manage network devices, servers, routers, switches and even mobile devices.